aprs434/aprs434.github.io/README.md

   + the [_Data Type Code_](#data-type-codes) (between type 0 and 3; included)

 ### Encoding CCCC
+1. Perform input sanitisation and right padding with spaces up to 6 characters.
-1. Treat the given 6&nbsp;character callsign string as a Base37 encoding.
+2. Treat the given 6&nbsp;character callsign string as a Base37 encoding.
 Decode it first to an integer.
-2. Then, encode this integer as a 4&nbsp;byte Base256 `CCCC` bytestring.
+3. Then, encode this integer as a 4&nbsp;byte Base256 `CCCC` bytestring.

 ### Decoding CCCC
 1. First, decode the given 4&nbsp;byte Base256 `CCCC` bytestring to an integer.
 2. Then, encode this integer as a 6&nbsp;character Base37 string, corresponding to the callsign.

 ### Encoding D
+1. Perform input sanitisation.
-1. First, multiply the _SSID_ integer by&nbsp;16.
+2. Multiply the _SSID_ integer by&nbsp;16.
-2. Multiply the _Path Code_  by&nbsp;4.
+3. Multiply the _Path Code_  by&nbsp;4.
-3. Then, algebraically add to these intermediate results to the _Data Type Code_ integer from below table.
+4. Then, algebraically add to these intermediate results to the _Data Type Code_ integer from below table.
-4. Finally, convert the resulting integer to a single Base256 `D` byte.
+5. Finally, convert the resulting integer to a single Base256 `D` byte.

 ### Decoding D
 1. First, decode the given Base256 `D` byte to an integer.